sassoftware/pyviyatools/README.md

     {"errorCode":0,"message":"Cannot convert access token to JSON","details":["traceId: 6bca23b2b3a2cfda","path: /folders/folders"],"remediation":null,"links":[ ],"version":2,"httpStatusCode":401}

-To fix the problem generate a new access token /opt/sas/viya/home/bin/sas-admin auth login
+To fix the problem generate a new access token: `/opt/sas/viya/home/bin/sas-admin auth login`

 To see the current setup, including python and package versions, environment variable settings, profile information and current user.
 Run

-*python showsetup.py*
+`python showsetup.py`

 If you get this error : Login failed.
 Error with security certificate.

 Set the environment variable for the SSL certificate file.
 For example:

-export SSL_CERT_FILE=/opt/sas/viya/config/etc/SASSecurityCertificateFramework/cacerts/trustedcerts.pem
+`export SSL_CERT_FILE=/opt/sas/viya/config/etc/SASSecurityCertificateFramework/cacerts/trustedcerts.pem`

 If you get this error: